shimondoodkin/whisper-keyboard/README.md

 ## Create API accounts

 1. **Groq** – visit https://console.groq.com/, create an account, then open the API Keys page to generate a token.
+Groq currently offers a free API tier, so transcription can be effectively free.
 Set it as `GROQ_API_KEY`.
 2. **OpenAI** – visit https://platform.openai.com/, sign in, and create a secret key under View API Keys.
 Set it as `OPENAI_API_KEY`.

 If you enable both, set `WHISPER_BACKEND` to control which service is used.